ELDER: Enhancing Lifelong Model Editing with Mixture-of-LoRA: Proposed Methods

 The detailed steps of this deferral mechanism are outlined in Algorithm \ref{algorithm} and described next.
 First, test input is compared to all edited samples via the allocation code, a \(L\times N\) boolean vector with \(L\times k\) nonzero elements indicating the top-\(k\) LoRAs at each layer.
 Formally, for a test input with allocation \(\mathcal{A}\), its allocation code \(\mathbf{c}\) is defined as:

-where \((i,j)\) denotes the indices of the \(j\)-th LoRA at the \(i\)-th mixture-of-LoRA layer. \(\mathbf{c}\) is computed using all router networks before the first mixture-of-LoRA (line 6) to discriminate model inputs in advance for efficient editing.
-The allocation codes \(\{\mathbf{c}_e^i\}_{i=1}^n\) for all edited samples are precomputed and stored during training.
-The nearest distance between \(\mathbf{c}\) and all items in \(\{\mathbf{c}_e^i\}_{i=1}^n\) is then calculated using the Hamming distance (line 7).
+where \((i,j)\) denotes the indices of the \(j\)-th LoRA at the \(i\)-th mixture-of-LoRA layer. \(\mathbf{c}\) is represented by boolean values, and computed using all router networks before the first mixture-of-LoRA (line 6) to discriminate model inputs in advance for efficient editing.
+The allocation codes \(\{\mathbf{c}_e^i\}_{i=1}^n\) for all edits are precomputed and stored during the editing stage The nearest distance between \(\mathbf{c}\) and all items in \(\{\mathbf{c}_e^i\}_{i=1}^n\) is then calculated using the Hamming distance (line 7).
+This distance computation is highly efficient because all allocation codes are boolean, allowing the operations between them to be performed using simple bitwise operations.
 Inputs whose nearest distance exceeds a threshold \(\epsilon\) are identified as task inputs and are processed with the preserved original parameters (line 9).